NICMx/rdap-server/demo-download.md

 breadcrums: ["Downloads", "download.html"]
 ---

-# Demo Server Download
+# {{ page.title }}

-A sample demonstration of a Red Dog server; a standalone Tomcat binary packaged with Red Dog and an embedded (H2-based) database populated with dummy data.
+A sample demonstration of a Red Dog server; a standalone Tomcat binary packaged with Red Dog and an embedded ([H2-based](http://www.h2database.com/html/main.html)) database populated with dummy data.
 The only requirement is Java 8 or superior.

 Unzip it and run it with `java -jar demo.jar`.
-Documentation [here](demo-server.html)
+Documentation at [Red Dog Demo Server](demo-server.html)

 - **Bold** marks the most recommended version(s).
 - Normal font signals recommended fallback versions in case the previous option fails you [bug reports welcomed](https://github.com/NICMx/rdap-server/issues).